USCbiostats/PM566/website/content/assignment/03-lab.markdown

 We will work with the meteorological data presented in lecture.
 Recall the dataset consists of weather station readings in the continental US.

-**The objective of the lab is to find the weather station with the highest elevation and look at patterns in the time series of its wind speed and temperature.**
+**The objectives of the lab are to find the weather station with the highest elevation and look at patterns in the time series of its wind speed and temperature.**

 # Steps

 ### 1. Read in the data

-First download and then read in with data.table:fread()
+First download and then read in with `data.table::fread()`.
+This is slightly faster than some of the more common functions, such as `read.table`, but it produces a different type of object, which is why we need to convert it into a `data.frame` after reading it in.

 ``` r
 download.file(